semusings/spring-boot-docker-containerization/README.md

 }
 ```

-### Running fat jar in docker
+## Docker Containerization

-The simple way to create docker image of spring boot application is by running fat jar, for this docker file will look
+### 1. Running fat jar in docker

-like as below:
+To create docker image of spring boot application with a fat jar `Dockerfile`.

 ```dockerfile
 FROM amd64/openjdk:14-alpine